Deltares/hydromt_delwaq/docs/user_guide/intro.rst

 - a fate and transport model, D-Water Quality (also referred to as WQ in this documentation), that predicts the fate and transport of substances in the surface waters (concentrations in mass / volume).

-This plugin assist the delwaq modeller in:
+This plugin assist the DELWAQ modeller in:

 - Quickly setting up a base D-Emissions or D-Water Quality model on top of an hydrologic Wflow model
 - Making maximum use of the best available global or local data
-- Adjusting and updating components of a delwaq model and their associated parameters in a consistent way
+- Adjusting and updating components of a DELWAQ model and their associated parameters in a consistent way

-The prepared delwaq models with HydroMT are almost ready-to-run, and the users only needs to adjust the `.inp` configuration file to finalise the setup of his water quality model run and substances to model.
+The prepared DELWAQ models with HydroMT are almost ready-to-run, and the users only needs to adjust the `.inp` configuration file to finalise the setup of his water quality model run and substances to model.

 .. toctree::